Deaths in Donegal, Wednesday evening, August 10, 2022

 Removal on Thursday afternoon to St Colmcille’s Church, Knocklyon, for Funeral Mass at 1pm followed by committal in Newlands Cross Crematorium.
 Family flowers only, please.

-If you have a death notice or an obituary you wish to have included on Inish Live, e-mail rory.mooney@iconicnews.ie
+If you have a death notice or an obituary you wish to have included on Donegal Live, e-mail news@donegallive.ie or Inish Live, e-mail rory.mooney@iconicnews.ie

 Subscribe or register today to discover more from DonegalLive.ie